Master Temperature Conversion: A Comprehensive Guide to the Temperature Converter Tool

 Can it handle negative temperatures?

-Yes, it accepts negative values, which are common in scales like Celsius, Fahrenheit, and Delisle.
+Yes, it accepts negative values, common in scales like Celsius, Fahrenheit, and Delisle.

 Conclusion